relevant-community/governance/README.md

  - The params are global - meant to distribute a set amount of tokens to users
  - Vested tokens can be used to cast governance votes
  - The full amount of vested tokens can be transferred to a new account

+## Governor
+Openzeppelin Governor contract that can self-modify the `votingPeriod`, `proposalThreshhold` and `votingDelay`.

+## Timelock
+Openzeppelin Timlock that will add a delay to all governance decisions.